How to Invest: 2024 Beginner's Guide

 Some people are buyers, betting that the shares they buy today will be worth more in the future.
 Others are sellers, selling shares they own.
 Sellers believe the value of the company is going to go down in the future.

 To buy and sell shares of stock, you use an online broker, which connects you to stock exchanges and other market centers.
 The two most notable stock exchanges here in the United States are the New York Stock Exchange (NYSE) and the NASDAQ.
-Combined, these two exchanges represent nearly $50 trillion in wealth.
+Combined, these two exchanges represent more than $50 trillion in wealth.

 For example, Apple, which trades under symbol AAPL, is listed on the NASDAQ stock exchange.
 Meanwhile Disney (DIS) is listed on the NYSE.